kentdata/iOS-17-Jailbreak/README.md

 ## 03. TiJong Xūnǐ Virtual Jailbreak

 Tijong Xuni is virtual jailbreak solution for the latest iOS versions upto iOS 17 such as iOS 17.3 - iOS 17.3.1.
 It is originally a Chinese jailbreak solution.
-It offers to download Cydia 2 after the virtual jailbreak process as Cydia alternative.
+<a href="https://xookz.com/tijong-xuni-jailbreak/">Tijong Xuni</a> offers to download Cydia 2 after the virtual jailbreak process as Cydia alternative.

 ▶ [Install TiJong Xūnǐ](https://xookz.com/github/install/tijong/)